stevenbrix/xamlx-winui/README.md

 - Copying Avalonia compiler
 - Adding WinUI specific language features

+#### Limitiations and Workarounds

+**Parsing Windows.UI.Color**

+XamlX uses TypeConverters, or looks for a static `Parse` method to convert types from string.
+Since WinRT doesn't support type converters, and we can't have methods on structs, you can't do something like this:
+`<SolidColorBrush x:Key="RedBrush" Color="Red"/>`

+Workaround is to use `x:Static` and do this instead:

+`<SolidColorBrush x:Key="RedBrush" Color="{x:Static Colors.Red}"/>`

 ## License

 This project is licensed with the [MIT license](LICENSE).